wilSecord/cs160-final/README.md

 # U.S. States' Degree of Influence on Musical Artists

-In this project, we will examine the degree of connection between musical artists and certain U.S. states, specifically targeting New Jersey as an exemplar case, but producing work that can be easily expanded to other states.
+In this project, we will examine the degree of connection between musical artists and U.S. states in order to see which states have the greatest connection.

 ## Problem Statement